 Making your bedroom sleep-friendly

 It also helps to have a regular routine before going to bed.
 This will give your brain more signals to go to sleep.
 So you might find that a warm bath relaxes you, and a warm drink might help you get off to sleep (milk seems to be helpful if you can take it).
 Some people also find lavender oil helps them relax - use small amounts until you know your body can tolerate it.
-Try to avoid things that stimulate your brain, such as TV, computer games, internet and texting for at least an hour before going to bed.
+Try to avoid things that stimulate your brain, such as TV, games (online or otherwise), internet and texting for at least an hour before going to bed.
 Some books are stimulating and can also wake you up.
 Gentle music or audio books can be helpful instead.
 Whatever you do, try and do the same thing every evening so the brain learns that this routine is associated with sleeping.

 What if I can't get to sleep?